South Africa: ANC eyes potential coalition partners – DW – 06/03/2024

 Democratic Alliance (DA) national spokesperson Solly Malatsi applauded the party's election results, adding that their support has grown among Black and Muslim voters.

-The DA which is often accused of being party for white, middle-class voters, has shown its standing by getting votes in South Africa's Gauteng province, which includes South Africa's business capital Johannesburg and the sprawling townships of Soweto and Alexandra.
+The DA which is often accused of being a party for white, middle-class voters, has shown its standing by getting votes in South Africa's Gauteng province, which includes South Africa's business capital, Johannesburg, and the sprawling townships of Soweto and Alexandra.

 "We are very satisfied with the outcome of the election," Malatsi told DW.